-Upon completion of this offering, assuming the sales of all of the securities we are offering and no exercise of the related warrants, we will have outstanding Class A ordinary shares, representing approximately % of our ordinary shares in issue.
+Upon completion of this offering, we will have 88,409,554 outstanding Class A ordinary shares, representing approximately 65.5% of our ordinary shares in issue, assuming sales of all 4,000,000 Units at the initial closing and no exercise of the related warrants, or 92,409,554 outstanding Class A ordinary shares, representing 66.5% of our ordinary shares in issue, assuming sales of all of the Units in this offering and no exercise of the related warrants.
 All of the Class A ordinary shares and related warrants sold in this offering will be freely transferable by persons other than our "affiliates" (as that term is defined in Rule 144 under the Securities Act) without restriction or further registration under the Securities Act.